shellyannrose/warm-welcome-home-swap-hosting/docs/api/house_exchanges_CRUDref/get-a-reciprocal-house-swap.md

 ## Return body

 The following example shows the response for the host whose `host_id` is 1.
 It shows the details of the host's only reciprocal house exchange.
+The value for the parameter is case-sensitive.

 ```js
 [